Amaha / / /

 23rd Sep 2016

-The ubiquitous use of mobile phones, whilst transforming the way we communicate and stay connected has also created numerous health challenges - both physical and psychological.
-No group is more affected by this usage than children and young adults - given that their minds are still undergoing development.
+The ubiquitous use of mobile phones, whilst transforming the way we communicate and stay connected, has also created numerous health challenges - both physical and psychological.
+No group is more affected by this usage than children and young adults, given that their minds are still undergoing development.
 Parents and specialists have become increasingly concerned about the negative impact of excessive mobile phone usage, and especially mobile phone addiction.

-In this two-part series on mobile phone addiction and online gaming addiction, Dr. van Zwanenberg, a specialist in children's mental health answers some very critical questions raised by Amaha's parent clients.
+In this two-part series on mobile phone addiction and online gaming addiction, Dr. van Zwanenberg, a specialist in children's mental health, answers some very critical questions raised by Amaha's parent clients.
 Here she responds to questions about phone addiction.

 Most young people use these mobile phones positively to extend friendships, relax and find out information.
 However, if time is not limited on these mobile phones, young people can miss out on learning face-to-face social communication skills.
 This includes reading other people's body language and understanding how comments affect their emotions.

 Most studies show social media use does have a link to low self-esteem, insomnia, depression and stress.
-Peer rejection on the internet and a lack of close friends in real life are among the strongest predictors of depressions and negative self-views.
+Peer rejection on the internet and a lack of close friends in real life are among the strongest predictors of depression and negative self-views.

-Additionally cyberbullying leads to a greater risk of depression or anxiety than traditional bullying and in one recent survey, 93% of teenagers said they have witnessed cyber bullying and 33% said they had personally experienced it.
+Additionally, cyberbullying leads to a greater risk of depression or anxiety than traditional bullying and in one recent survey, 93% of teenagers said they have witnessed cyberbullying and 33% said they had personally experienced it.

 Perhaps the most common issue with the use of mobile phones is the impact on sleep.
-Teenagers need on average 9.5 hours of sleep but a fifth of children in secondary school deliberately wake up at night to log on and make sure they are not missing out on anything.
+Teenagers need on average, 9.5 hours of sleep, but a fifth of children in secondary school deliberately wake up at night to log on and make sure they are not missing out on anything.

-In the past scientists believed that the brain was fully developed by the mid-teens.
+In the past, scientists believed that the brain was fully developed by the mid-teens.
 The consensus amongst neuroscientists now is that the brain is still developing until about the age of 25 and potentially until 30.
 All your behaviours and experiences have the potential to impact your developing brain well into your mid to late '30s.
-Stress in particular (which many young people experience from internet use) makes a significant mark on your brain and might impact on your white matter in such a way that it interferes with development of emotional regulation.
+Stress in particular (which many young people experience from internet use) makes a significant mark on your brain and might impact your white matter in such a way that it interferes with the development of emotional regulation.

 I would recommend sitting with her and talking through your concerns.
-Ask her to keep a diary of her use of mobile phones and if it is excessive in the week reduce this to a sensible amount and ensure she does not have the permitted time until homework is completed.
+Ask her to keep a diary of her use of mobile phones, and if it is excessive in the week, reduce this to a sensible amount and ensure she does not have the permitted time until homework is completed.

 I would suggest becoming computer literate yourself.
 The more you know about these mobile phones and the Internet, the more you can make use of them positively and understand how to keep your children safe while using them.
-If you do not keep up, your child will easily be able to outwit you choosing whatever they wish to access without your knowledge.
+If you do not keep up, your child will easily be able to outwit you, choosing whatever they wish to access without your knowledge.

 Dr. van Zwanenberg is a consultant Child and Adolescent Psychiatrist based in the UK.
 She is the Medical Director of the Woodbourne Priory Hospital in Birmingham and provides Medical Directorship to the Nottingham Priory Hospital.
 She is presenting on the impact of mobile phone usage and associated adverse effects on children and young people to the Royal College of Psychiatrists and the Westminster Commission.